Fact Or Fiction

 Additionally, in May 2010 the British Medical Council barred Dr. Wakefield from practicing medicine, and his license was revoked.
 The council found Wakefield guilty on 30 charges of professional misconduct and determined that the only way to protect patients, the medical profession, and preserve public interest was to prohibit Wakefield from practicing.

 To add to the study's list of faults, in January 2011 the BMJ released a special three-part series of articles, "Secrets of the MMR Scare," that reported the children’s conditions were intentionally falsified in the 1998 Lancet article as part of 'an elaborate fraud.'
 In the series, BMJ exposed the data behind the false claim that launched a worldwide scare over the MMR vaccine and revealed how the appearance of a link with autism was manufactured at a London medical school.
 The latter part of the series by journalist Brian Deer also revealed how Wakefield's scheme was designed to make Wakefield millions of dollars.

 Wakefield’s single flawed, fraudulent study has led to parental distrust of the MMR vaccine, vaccine refusal and, ultimately, the resurgence of measles.
 Millions of dollars have been spent on research trying to recreate what is now known to be a false study.

 What does the retraction of this study mean for parents?
 It means parents can be confident in choosing to immunize their children.
-It also means that we can focus our attention on researching causes of the devastating diagnosis of autism, which now affects 1 in 110 children in the U.S.
+It also means that we can focus our attention on researching causes and providing better services for those affected by autism.